dan-fritchman/Layout21/lef21/readme.md

 Lef21 correspondingly uses the LEF format's concepts, idioms, and terminology (e.g. "macro" vs. "cell") throughout.
 Its LEF data structures are nonetheless designed for direct manipulation, for example in programmatically modifying existing LEF content.

-LEF is frequently paired with the DEF format for specifying circuit's internal physical implementations.
+LEF is frequently paired with the DEF ASCII-based format for specifying circuit's internal physical implementations.
-Like LEF, DEF is a text-based format.
 More common industry usage pairs LEF with [GDSII](https://crates.io/crates/gds21)'s binary implementation format, which dramatically reduces data-sizes for large circuits.
 DEF is not supported by Lef21.
 GDSII is supported by the related [gds21](https://crates.io/crates/gds21) crate.

+### License

+Lef21 and Layout21 are published under a permissive BSD license.

-LEF was originally designed by Tangent Systems, later acquired by Cadence Design Systems.
+The LEF format was originally designed by Tangent Systems, later acquired by Cadence Design Systems.
 Lef21 holds no relationship to either entity, nor any authority or ownership over the format.
-Countless LEF-format design descriptions are freely available as open-source software;
+Countless LEF-format design descriptions are [freely available](https://github.com/google/skywater-pdk-libs-sky130_fd_sc_hd/blob/main/cells/mux2/sky130_fd_sc_hd__mux2_1.lef) as open-source software.
-their examples serve as the basis for Lef21.
+Their examples serve as the basis for Lef21.

-License: BSD-3-Clause